amyreese/znc-push/README.md

     Title that will be provided for the push notification.
 Keyword expansion is performed on this value.

+    When using Nexmo, this value is where the SMS is "from".
+In most cases, you must use a valid number in international format.

 *   `message_uri` Default: ` `